 7.2.2.x.2 Relationship of spectrum release and spectrum reuse

 Figure XX describes an illustrative model for the low priority spectrum utilization management considering the aggregate interference to the high priority user.
-When the low priority GCO B releases the spectrum stops using spectrum.
+When the low priority GCO B releases the spectrum.
 The interference it contributed to the reference points of low priority GCOs A and B disappear.
-The spectrum released by the low priority GCO B can be used directly.
+The spectrum released by the low priority GCO B cannot be used directly.
 Instead the spectrum utilization of low priority GCOs A and B can be increased to a level where the increased aggregate interference at the reference points is smaller than the amount of interference reduction due to the spectrum release by low priority GCO B.

 Figure system scenario of low priority GCO management with interference to high priority GCO